rajiv-shrivastava/shopping-cart-assignment/README.md

 yarn install
 yarn start
 ```
+This will start the project ui on http://localhost:8080/

+After that open a new terminal and then start the backend server

+cd PATH_TO_PROJECT_FOLDER
+node server

+This will start backend node server on http://localhost:5000/

+You can use below demo credentials to login

 For Sign in do use below demo credentials (for demo i have saved the below creds)